Back to Alabama

 Alabama Crime Victims Compensation Commission

-A group that gives money to people hurt by crime in Alabama.
+A state group that gives financial help to people hurt or killed by crimes.

 Limits and Unknowns